Sustainable Preservation Initiative Announced as On the Ground Partner for GlobalXplorer!

 SPI will investigate Sites and Protect Them

-January 30 2017 – The Sustainable Preservation Initiative is proud to announce that it will serve as on-the-ground partner in Peru for Dr. Sarah Parcak’s new citizen science platform: GlobalXplorer.
+The Sustainable Preservation Initiative will serve as on-the-ground partner in Peru for Dr. Sarah Parcak’s new citizen science platform: GlobalXplorer.
 GlobalXplorer is an online, citizen science, crowdsourced platform that will utilize satellite imagery to find, monitor, and protect archaeological and cultural sites.
 It is the result of her 2016 TED Prize, and she built it in partnership with TED, the National Geographic Society, and DigitalGlobe.
 SPI, which was founded by archaeologist Dr. Larry Coben, will serve as GlobalXplorer’s on the ground partner in Peru, the first country for the program, investigating the sites identified by the satellites and protecting them.

 Archeologists have explored less than 10% of the earth’s surface.
 Great swaths of our human story (fantastic structures; hints of the origins of religion, theater and civilization) are yet to be discovered.
 The obstacles to discovery are many, but a primary issue is that sites are obstructed by dirt and sand.
 GlobalXplorer, with the help of DigitalGlobe’s fleet of satellites, realizes Dr. Parcak’s vision of a 21st army of global explorers, working together to discover new heritage sites by using satellite imagery and complex algorithms to discern slight differences in topography, revealing lost settlements, roads, and much more.
 Anyone around the world can help by signing up with GlobalXplorer and examining the more than 200,000km2 of high-resolution satellite images of Peru